Benin Map

 Its capital city is Porto-Novo, where the local time zone is UTC+1, which is 6 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Porto-Novo: N/A.

 For nature lovers, we do note the following elevation data regarding Benin; mean elevation: 273 m, elevation extremes; lowest point: Atlantic Ocean 0 mMont Sokbaro 658 m.
-The lengths of its total coastline are: 121 km and the length of the land boundaries is total: 2,123 km.
+The length of its total coastline are: 121 km and the length of the land boundaries is total: 2,123 km.

 Current environmental issues in Benin; inadequate supplies of potable water; poaching threatens wildlife populations; deforestation; desertification.